freebasic/fbfrog/readme.txt

       compilable for all targets.
     * What target-specifics do we really have to handle?
 It's usually just that headers #include certain target-specific headers or different declarations.

-- Enums: must be emitted as Long for 64bit compat:
+- Enums must be emitted as Long for 64bit compat:
-	Type Foo As Long (and make enum anonymous)
-	Enum Foo As Long (must be added to FB first)
+  a) On all enum bodies, do "enum Foo as long : ... : end enum" (must be added to FB first)
+  b) Do "type Foo as long" and make enum body anonymous (enums consts aren't type checked anyways)
+  c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all,
+     do "long" in place of every "enum Foo" type.

 - Long Double and other built-in types that FB doesn't have:
     a) just omit, except fields in a struct that is needed
     b) replace with byte array, other dtypes, or custom struct